Employers share the most memorable excuses they've heard and how they handled them.

 "As weird as the idea was, they brought in pictures from the party," Breyer said.
 "They had invited all of their friends and dogs over to the house and actually threw a party."

-Having a herd of goats traipsing through a house is an excuse most couldn't even fathom giving.
-However, that's one Kyle Birkemeier, had to give his employer while working abroad.
+A herd of goats traipsing through a house is an excuse most couldn't even fathom giving.
+However, that's one Kyle Birkemeier had to give his employer while working abroad.

-"I had goats and had to call off work when I came home to find that someone had let them into the house and they pooped on everything," Birkemeier said.
-"My supervisors sure found it hilarious, and eventually I did as well."
+"I had goats and had to call off work when I came home to find that someone had let them into the house, and they pooped on everything," he said.
+"My supervisors sure found it hilarious, and eventually, I did as well."

-While you might be able to chalk up one outrageous excuse as an abnormality, it becomes more of a problem when it starts becoming a regular occurrence.
+While you may shrug off one outrageous excuse as an abnormality, you have a problem when it starts becoming a regular occurrence.

-Jean Paldan, founder and CEO of Rare Form New Media, said she hired someone who was giving ridiculous excuses for missing work from the start of their employment.
-On what was supposed to be his first day, the new employee called saying his apartment flooded.
-The next day, his mother, who they were told had dementia, had supposedly wandered off and he had to find her.
+Jean Paldan, founder and CEO of Rare Form New Media, said she hired someone who gave ridiculous excuses for missing work right from the start of their employment.
+On what was supposed to be his first day, the new employee called to say his apartment flooded.
+The next day, his mother, who he said had dementia, had supposedly wandered off, and he had to find her.
 Over the next four weeks, the employee claimed he couldn't make it to work because he couldn't find his medication, he had norovirus, and he had to be with his pregnant girlfriend, even though it was later determined she wasn't pregnant.

 "We at first thought that he was just having a bad time of it with the flood and his mother, then catching the norovirus, and we were supportive," Paldan said.
-"However, he started to flounder and forget which lie he had told and that's when we realized he was a pathological liar.
+"However, he started to flounder and forgot which lie he had told, and that's when we realized he was a pathological liar.
 At that point, we decided to let him go."

-Needing to take a nap, having to participate in a peaceful Armenian revolution, not wanting to deal with "mean girl" co-workers and forgetting it was Monday were among some of the other uncommon excuses HR reps and bosses said they have received over the years.
+Needing to take a nap, having to participate in a peaceful Armenian revolution, not wanting to deal with "mean girl" co-workers, and forgetting it was Monday were some of the other uncommon excuses HR reps and bosses said they have received over the years.

-When it comes to dealing with employees who provide crazy excuses for missing work, it is critical that managers address the situation, according to HR consultant Deborah Woolridge.
-In fact, it is important to address all the reasons for continuing to miss work, even legitimate ones.
+To deal with employees who provide crazy excuses for missing work, it is critical that managers address the situation, according to HR consultant Deborah Woolridge.
+It is important to address all the reasons for the employee continuing to miss work, even legitimate ones.

 Woolridge said having discussions with the employee gives employers a better understanding of what is going on.
-The employee could be having a personal issue or could be looking for another job.
-Wooldridge said confronting the situation lets the employee know that their absences aren't going unnoticed.
+The employee could be having a personal issue or looking for another job.
+Woolridge said confronting the situation lets the employee know that their absences aren't going unnoticed.